Mika88/my-first-job/README.md

 # README
 # MY FIRST JOB

-This is a single page application writen in JavaScript with a Ruby on Rails backend.
+This is a single page application written in JavaScript with a Ruby on Rails back-end.
 My-First-Job is meant for local youth to find jobs by posting job posts offering different services such as babysitting, and dog walking; and for homeowners to find help through posting wanted posts offering similar jobs to the local youth.

 ## Usage